muratk5n/thirdwave/en/index.md

 growth.
 Population growth in the industrial age did not fuel the industrial age, it was the result of it.
 Econ growth does not need numbers, it needs know-how.
 You don't need more workers to pay for retirees.
-Current accounting can tell you that, but that system is set up incorrectly.
+Current accounting could indicate that, but that system is set up incorrectly.

 ---